morganmayday/about/grimoire/dimensions.md

 All things may have preference for one dimension or another, but exist across all five dimensions.
 Yes, the wall is communicating.
 It's communicating _barrier._ The wall is thinking, too, but that's another can of worms that I'll get to later.

 _Evocation_ is the magic of the fifth dimension.
 It is the art of painting a picture in a single word.

+_Recognition_ is the magic of the fourth dimension.
+It is the art of connecting the dots.

+_Judgement_ is the magic of the third dimension.
+It is the art of making a choice.

 _Scrying_ is the magic of the second dimension.
 It is an intuitive prediction, a gut call, a lucky guess, a good model.
 Foresight is best practiced with the knowledge it will fail at random.

-_Action_ is the magic of the first dimension.
-It is
+_Artifice_ is the magic of the first dimension.
+It is the act of creation.